p9c/podlegacy/docs/README.md

 $ go install . ./cmd/...
 ```

-- btcd (and utilities) will now be installed in ```$GOPATH/bin```.
+- pod (and utilities) will now be installed in ```$GOPATH/bin```.
 If you did
   not already add the bin directory to your system path during Go installation,
   we recommend you do so now.

 **Updating**

-- Run the following commands to update btcd, all dependencies, and install it:
+- Run the following commands to update pod, all dependencies, and install it:

 ```bash
 $ cd $GOPATH/src/github.com/parallelcointeam/pod